Legal Information: North Carolina

 What is emancipation?

-A minor child automatically becomes emancipated (without going to court) if s/he gets married.1 To become emancipated by a court (without getting married), the child has to be 16 or older to ask the court for emancipation.2 The child must prove that emancipation is in his/her best interests.
-The judge would hold a hearing, consider many factors (which can be found here on our NC Statutes page), and decide whether or not to grant the emancipation.3
+A minor child automatically becomes emancipated, without going to court, if s/he gets married.1 To become emancipated by a court, the child has to be 16 or older to ask the court for emancipation.2 The child must prove that emancipation is in his/her best interests.
+The judge would hold a hearing, consider many factors, which can be found on our Selected North Carolina Statutes page, and decide whether or not to grant the emancipation.3

 1 NCGS § 7B-3509